2026

 -

-- For 12 Narcolepsy Patients, Public Interest Organizations, Medical Professionals, and Professors of Law
+- On behalf of 12 Narcolepsy Patients, Public Interest Organizations, Medical Professionals, and Professors of Law

 -

-- For 30 Scholars of Law, Economics, and Medicine
+- On behalf of 30 Scholars of Law, Economics, and Medicine

 2024